aragon/client/README.md

 A number of environment secrets are required during publishing and these are sometimes different per network.

-You may either specific these secrets as environment variables or use a `.env`.
+You may either specify these secrets as environment variables or use a `.env`.
 An Aragon One encrypted file ([`.env.enc`](./.env.enc)) is included in this repo with the current secrets used in production.

 To decrypt: